 We suggest not delaying talking to an attorney and getting an honest and ethical opinion about your options.

-How can John Foy & Associates help me?
+How Can John Foy & Associates Help Me?

 John Foy & Associates has been an established personal injury firm for more than 20 years.
 With some 20 attorneys and almost 100 staff, we are committed to serving our community and helping the injured.
 We know all the legal players in Atlanta and they know us.
-We’ve built our “Strong Arm” reputation one client at time.
+We’ve built our “Strong Arm” reputation one client at a time.